 The Opportunity360 team created the tool below to help states and others interested in opportunity zone eligibility to determine which tracts in their state or region are eligible and how eligible tracts relate to other federal programs and designations.
 In addition, users can filter tracts using the Opportunity360 Outcome Indices to see how people living in these tracts are faring across our five outcome dimensions.

-- Use the filter controls to the right of the Opportunity Zones Map tab to see how many eligible tracts in your state meet the criteria you have selected.
+- Use the filter controls to the right of the Opportunity Zones Map tab to see how many designated and undesignated eligible tracts in your state meet the criteria you have selected.
 Compare this to the official number of tracts that can be designated according to the US Treasury.

 - Mouse over a tract on the map to view additional details about the eligibility and a link to an Opportunity360 Measurement Report providing details about the conditions in that tract.

 Read more about the methods used to produce these eligibility designations.
 Download the eligibility data underlying this tool.
 The tool and data will be updated to reflect any further data or guidance from the CDFI Fund and IRS.

 Update 4/19/18: We have updated the map tool to include final Opportunity Zone Tracts in states that have made their designations as of April 18, 2018.
 The tool also displays low-income and contiguous tracts that were eligible but not selected for designation in those states.

 *As of 2/28/2018, this tool includes tract eligibility for Puerto Rico.
 However note that due to data limitations, the Opportunity360 filters will not function correctly for Puerto Rico.